microsoft/live-share/docs/use/vscode.md

 #### Install Linux prerequisites

+While typically already present, the following required libraries may be missing from some stripped down distributions:

+- gnome-keyring
+- xsel

-Visual Studio Live Share uses the .NET Core runtime which requires the following packages libraries be installed for Ubunutu:
+In addition, Visual Studio Live Share uses the .NET Core runtime which requires the following libraries that may be missing from stripped down Ubuntu distributions:

 - libunwind8
 - liblttng-ust0